Latest travel updates on Coronavirus (COVID19) here

 Kon’nichiwa.
 Welcome to Osaka.
 And thank you for joining our gay Japan tour.
 Things kick off with a Group Meeting at 6PM where you can meet your guide and fellow travelers.
 After our Welcome Dinner you can make it an early night or grab a drink with the group at a local gay-friendly bar.
-Please note: an arrival transfer is not included on our gay Japan tour itinerary, however detailed instructions for transportation to the hotel will be included in your trip documents.
+Please note: an arrival transfer is not included in this itinerary, however detailed instructions for transportation to the hotel will be included in your trip documents.

-For the first full day of our gay Japan tour, we’ll wake up to a morning tour of essential sights like Osaka Castle and Kuromon Ichiba – the local market that’s equally popular with top chefs, home cooks and tourists.
+For our first full day we’ll wake up to a morning tour of essential sights like Osaka Castle and Kuromon Ichiba—the local market that’s equally popular with top chefs, home cooks and tourists.
 Enjoy lunch on your own or with fellow travelers then rest up in the afternoon.
 Tonight we head to the neon lights of Dotonbori for a street food tour, where you may taste kushikatsu (deep-fried skewers), okonomiyaki (savoury pancake) and takoyaki (octopus balls).

 Today begins early with a taxi ride to Fushimi Inari, a shrine beloved for the hundreds of distinct red torii arches that line the main trails.
 Following breakfast back at the hotel more photo ops await.
-We’ll visit Arashiyama – the city’s towering bamboo grove – and three Buddhist temples: Tenryuji, Kinkakuji, and Kiyomizudera.
+We’ll visit Arashiyama—the city’s towering bamboo grove—and three Buddhist temples: Tenryuji, Kinkakuji, and Kiyomizu-dera.
+In the afternoon we’ll wander through Gion, where we’ll look out for colourful geishas wandering through the narrow streets lined with traditional wooden merchant houses.
 Tonight you can make your own plans for dinner or join the larger group.
 Since we have a lazy morning tomorrow, why not check out Kyoto’s gay scene?

 Today we are going to see some of the most impressive sights in Tokyo, so ensure your batteries are charged and you’re prepared for the madness.
 The Imperial Palace is where the Emperor resides, and is built on the site of the former Edo Castle.
 Asakusa is a more traditional neighbourhood, and walking through here gives one a sense of what Tokyo felt like a few years ago.
 If you want to join us for an optional ramen lunch, nothing beats a bowl in authentic Japanese surroundings.
 Finally, after tonight’s dinner in Shinjuku, we’ll enjoy a gay sake bar tour.